 There were only four of us in camp that day, so it was an easy transition into life on safari.
 We set off on our afternoon game drive, and that evening we ate a cozy meal and got to know each other a little better.
 Throughout the next two days, I was able to experience both quiet time in my lovely room and lively conversations during game drives and meals.
 I met fellow adventurers from around the world and had just the right amount of time to unwind on my own.
 Simply put, my time at Mashatu was wonderful.
 I enjoyed incredible game sightings and visited their photographic hide – something I encourage all those interested in photography to do.
 Talk about up close and personal!

 Next, I was off to MalaMala Main Camp in South Africa.
 Here, my two game drive partners were fellow Americans.
 We enjoyed quiet sightings that allowed me to fully experience Africa in all its beauty: from watching a majestic giraffe nibbling on the trees, to listening excitedly to the roar of a lioness at night, and everything in between.
 These moments provided opportunity for quiet reflection and I even remembered to take myself out from behind my camera!
 I was fully immersed in the moment and I loved the experience.
 MalaMala lived up to its stellar reputation.
-With gorgeous (and recently refurbished) rooms and phenomenal game sightings, MalaMala is one of the gems of the Sabi Sand Game Reserve in South Africa.
+With gorgeous (and recently refurbished) rooms and phenomenal game sightings, MalaMala is one of the gems of South Africa.

 Last, but certainly not least, was my visit to Singita Boulders.
 This is a breathtaking camp, and in all honestly, this is the first place I realized that I was missing my family at home…until I went on my first game drive.
 (Oops…sorry, family!)
 I was fortunate enough to be paired with an amazing guide and an incredibly fun couple experiencing their first safari.
 We became fast friends and enjoyed a lot of great game sightings, fun conversations and many laughs along the way.
 Singita Boulders was a perfect cap to my time on safari, and I left so incredibly grateful for another amazing adventure in Africa.